lostella/libForBES/README.md

 The generic nonlinear term *f2* is described by an appropriate function returning its value and gradient (in this exact order) at any specified point.
-The gradient may be computed only when the corresponding output argument is requested, and this procedure can optionally return also the Hessian of *f2* at the specified point (as 3rd output, see table below).
+The gradient may be computed only when the corresponding output argument is requested.
 For example, the logistic function

 <p align="center"><img src="https://raw.githubusercontent.com/lostella/ForBES/master/figures/log_loss.png" alt="Logistic function"></p>